-Cartridges containing commercially prepared antimicrobial discs specifically for susceptibility testing are generally packaged to ensure appropriate anhydrous conditions.
-Discs should be stored as follows:
+Cartridges containing commercially prepared antimicrobial discs for susceptibility testing are generally packaged to ensure appropriate anhydrous conditions.

-- Only those discs that have not reached the manufacturer’s expiration date stated on the label may be used.
-Discs should be discarded on the expiration date.
+- Use only those discs that have not reached the manufacturer’s expiration date stated on the label.
+Discard the discs on the expiration date.

 - Once a cartridge of discs has been removed from its sealed package, place it in a tightly sealed, desiccated container.

 - Remove unopened disc containers from the refrigerator or freezer one to two hours before use.